How to Create CLI Utilities with Python

 python3 --version

 A virtual environment allows you to manage dependencies for your CLI tool without affecting your global Python installation.
-To create and activate a virtual environment:
+This is essential for maintaining clean, reproducible development environments.

 # Create a virtual environment